-Find out the the varying aspects of this game; and
+Find out the varying aspects of this game; and

 Manage your nation.

-This guide is reasonably long and as such, it is recommended that you refer to the table of contents to aid you in locating specific information you may desire.
+This guide is reasonably long, and as such, it is recommended that you refer to the table of contents to aid you in locating the specific information you may desire.

 As time progresses, issues will determine the type of government a nation has, with the game categorizing the type from 'Democratic Socialists' to 'Psychotic Dictatorship'.

 A player can decide how often he or she wishes to receive issues by accessing the settings page and choosing from a list of options under the sub-heading New Issues.
-The options avaliable for selection are: None; One per weekday; One per day; Two per weekday; Two per day; or Vacation Mode
+The options available for selection are:

 One per weekday;